mbordash/kontxt_for_wordpress/README.txt

 * Customer intent detection and analysis
 * Tone, Sentiment & Emotional analysis
 * Keyword extraction for Google AdWords optimization

+How does it work?
+KONTXT™ Demand Engine analyzes all search queries and customer’s interactions with your site and predicts their semantic intent ("why are they on your site and what do they really want?").
+It also applies advanced parts-of-speech and semantic slot filling techniques to identify the main elements of your customer behaviors.

+Moreover, it detects the emotional content for each interaction enabling you to analyze your brand’s connection with your customers and plots the major journey points that your customers take across your site.

 == Installation ==